yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_zap_mdplus_ofx_qif_default_memo_fields_readme.txt

         if description is not blank and description matches memo then flag memo for ZAP
-        elseif description blank and memo not blank then if setting ticked then flag for SWAP with description and flag memo for ZAP elseif memo found in description and if memo shorter than txnDesc then if setting ticked then flag memo for ZAP
+        elseif description blank and memo not blank then... flag for SWAP with description and flag memo for ZAP
+               NOTE: There will be a '##' marker if the 'swap' setting was not ticked elseif memo found in description and if memo shorter than txnDesc then if setting ticked then flag memo for ZAP
-        elseif description found in txnMemo and if description shorter than memo then if setting ticked then flag for SWAP with description and memo ZAP
+        elseif description found in txnMemo and if description shorter than memo then if 'swap' setting ticked then flag for SWAP with description and memo ZAP

         if nothing flagged, then skip record....